-Interest rate risks result mainly from J.P.
-Morgan AG's treasury activities in managing its € liquidity, while currency risks are solely generated through the daily coverage of client Fx positions at a very limited scale.
+Interest rate risk result mainly from J.P.
+Morgan AG's treasury activities in managing its € liquidity, while currency risk is solely generated through the daily coverage of client FX positions at a very limited scale.

-The management of market risk is defined in the firm's business and risk strategy and governed by the Treasury Policy, defining limits for the J.P.
-Morgan AG interest-rate and currency positions.
+The management of market risk is defined in the firm's business and risk strategy and governed by the Treasury Policy, defining limits for J.P.
+Morgan AG's interest-rate and currency positions.
 These positions are valued and adequately monitored.

 J.P.
 Morgan AG's interest-rate risk is managed against a basis-point value limit with a view to closing down any risk positions beyond one month.
+Within the framework of the firm's risk capacity the consequences of a 200 basis point shift is being used as a stress scenario.
 Only a spot limit has been defined for the management of the currency risk.